 If you're concentrating solely on the antivirus service and skipping LifeLock, there are really only two options.
 It's either Norton 360 Standard or Norton 360 Deluxe.

-Norton 360 Standard starts from $29.99, but the first year will have a discount.
-So after a year, the price will almost triple to $84.99.
-Considering that Standard is available for only one device, the price truly seems blown out of proportion.
-You get all the features like malware and ransomware protection, a Smart Firewall, a password manager, VPN, Dark Web monitoring, and SafeCam.
-There’s also 10 GB of Cloud backup for important files.
+Norton 360 Standard starts from $19.99, but the first year will have a discount.
+So after a year, the price will increase considerably.
+Considering that Standard is available for only one device, the price seems a bit big.
+However, even the entry solution offers all of the main features.
+You get malware and ransomware protection, a Smart Firewall, password manager, and 2GB of cloud backup.

 With that said, this price is only justified with a first-year discount.
 After a year, you can definitely get a similar package for a lot less.

-When it comes to typical desktop editions.
-There are quite a few plans to choose from – Antivirus Plus, Internet Security, Total Security, and Premium Security.
+For example, Mobile Security for Android costs only $23.99 a year and it’s compatible with both Android and iOS devices.
+When it comes to typical desktop editions, there are quite a few plans to choose from – Antivirus Plus, Internet Security, Total Security, and Premium Security.
 All of them have discounts for the first year.

 So, no matter how high or how low you want to go, you'll have options.